Non-Volume Preserving-based Fusion to Group-Level Emotion Recognition on Crowd Videos: Author Biographies

-\bio{Fig/qkgia.png} \textbf{Kha Gia Quach} is currently a Senior Technical Staff while having research collaboration with both Computer Vision and Image Understanding (CVIU) Lab, University of Arkansas, USA and Concordia University, Montreal, Canada.
+\parpic{ } {\bf Kha Gia Quach} is currently a Senior Technical Staff while having research collaboration with both Computer Vision and Image Understanding (CVIU) Lab, University of Arkansas, USA, and Concordia University, Montreal, Canada.
 He has been a research associate in Cylab Biometrics Center at Carnegie Mellon University (CMU), USA since 2016.
-He received his Ph.D. degree in Computer Science with the Department of Computer Science and Software Engineering, Concordia University, Montreal, Canada, in 2018.
+He received his Ph.D. degree in Computer Science under supervision of Prof. Tien Dai Bui and Prof. Khoa Luu from the Department of Computer Science and Software Engineering, Concordia University, Montreal, Canada, in 2018.
 He received his B.S. and M.Sc. degree in Computer Science from the University of Science, Ho Chi Minh City, Vietnam, in 2008 and 2012, respectively.
-He is currently pursuing the Ph.D. degree with the Department of Computer Science \& Software Engineering, Concordia University, Montreal, Canada.
-His research interests lie primarily in Compressed Sensing, Sparse Representation, Image Processing, Machine Learning and Computer Vision. \endbio
+His research interests lie primarily in Compressed Sensing, Sparse Representation, Image Processing, Machine Learning, and Computer Vision.
+He has published and co-authored over 30 papers in top conferences including CVPR, BTAS, ICPR, ICASSP, and premier journals including TIP, PR, CVIU, IJCV, CJRS.
+He has been a reviewer of several top-tier journals and conferences including TPAMI, TIP, SP, CVPR, ICCV, ECCV, AAAI, MICCAI.
+He also served as a Program Committee Member of Precognition: Seeing through the Future, CVPR 2019, 2020 and 2021.